bigmlcom/bigml-java/samples/BigML-Sample-Client/README.md

   -  Create a [Cluster](https://bigml.com/api/clusters)
   -  Create an [Anomaly](https://bigml.com/api/anomalies)

-And finally, shows examples of how to create topic distributions:
+Describes the workflow needed to create Topic Distributions:

   -  Create a [Topic Model](https://bigml.com/api/topicmodels)
   -  Create a [Topic Distribution](https://bigml.com/api/topicdistributions)

+And finally, it shows how to change the properties of the fields in your `Source` or `Dataset`.

 BigML API credentials
 ---------------------